-Staff Finding: The small 82.9 square foot bathroom addition is located at the rear of the building and does not affect the houses relationship with the street to its neighbors.
+Staff Finding: Complies as Proposed.
+The small 247 square foot garage is located at the rear of the primary building and does not affect the houses relationship with the street to its neighbors.

 2. New additions shall be sited so that the impact to the primary facade(s) is kept to a minimum.
 Additions shall generally be located at the rear portions of the property or in such locations where they have the least visual impact from public ways.